recumbent/ddd-2020/PITCHME.md

 ---

-# Enough already?
+# Enough already...?

 Note:

-Ok... so that barely touches the surface of what's possible - but this is _all code_ and hopefully code that you understand be that .NET, Python, Go, or Typescript.
+Ok... so that barely touches the surface of what's possible - but this is _all code_ and hopefully code that you understand be that C#, F#, Python, Go, or Typescript.

-You can self host with a back end in cloud storage - or I would strongly urge taking a look at the the hosted service.
+---

+## What Have I missed

+* Secrets
+* Passing values between stacks
+* Taking advantage of code to remove boilerplate and enforce standards
+* Shiny new Automation API

+---

+## Open questions

+* How to architect your _stacks_

+---

+## Potential issues

+* Updates to providers
+  * _But_ next gen providers are coming
+* Independent of the cloud providers
+* Documentation... (impossible problem CDK is the same)

 ---